louisinger/wallypsetv2/README.md

 make test
 ```

-to quiv the virtual env type `deactivate`
+to quit the virtual env type `deactivate`